**NOTE: This opportunity was open only to participants who registered for and attended the 2023 Grand Challenges Annual Meeting.

 We will not consider funding approaches that:

-- Address the meeting scientific tracks that are not part of this request for proposals: Novel Approaches to Reduce the Impacts of Climate Change on Health (noting that there is an associated Grand Challenges Canada request for proposals) and Sourcing and Accelerating Humanitarian Innovations
+- Address the meeting scientific tracks that are not part of this request for proposals: Global Network and Partnership Building to Combat the Effects of Climate Change on Health and Looking Ahead to the Next 20 Years: Sharing Learnings and Best Practices for Grand Challenge Implementation and Partnership.